dasec/hystck/docs/src/generator/hay.rst

 Hay defines the inconspicuous traffic that should be generated and needles define the suspicious traffic that should be generated.
-In both sections of the configuration file payloads are assigned to applications the payloads can either be defined by hand or can be drawn from collections.
+In both sections of the configuration file actions are assigned to applications the arguments for the actions can either be defined by hand or can be drawn from collections.

-Each payload is defined as a YAML object the name being the identifier of that payload.
+Each action is defined as a YAML object, the name being the identifier of that payload.

 .. code-block:: yaml